ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/oauth/index.md

 | __Access&nbsp;Token__ | Access tokens are credentials used to access protected resources.
 An access token is a random string representing an authorization issued to the client.
 Access tokens represent specific scopes and durations of access, granted by the resource owner, and enforced by the resource server and authorization server.
 | __Refresh&nbsp;Token__ | Refresh tokens are credentials used to obtain access tokens.
 Refresh tokens are issued to the client by the authorization server and are used to obtain a new access token when the current access token becomes invalid or expires.
 | __Auth&nbsp;Code__ | An intermediate token used in the Authorization Code Grant Flow, generated after the user has successfully provided valid login credentials, and can be exchanged for the actual OAuth tokens (access token & refresh token).

+## Authorization Code Flow ("three-legged")

-| __Authorization&nbsp;Code&nbsp;Flow ("three-legged")__ | This flow must take place in a browser.
+This flow must take place in a browser.
 It works by sending the user to a specially crafted URI on the OAuth trusted service (https://oauth.ticketmaster.com), where the user is then able to approve or decline your application's request to access their account.
 If approved, the client is redirected to a URI hosted by your application, along with an Authorzation Code.
 The server which receives the redirected request can then exchange the auth code for the access tokens.

 This flow is typically what people are thinking of when they talk about OAuth 2.0.

 ### Step 1
 {: #step1}